 Match Control (FCUI)

 The buttons in the middle section are used to step through the Match process.
 In order to be available for use, a match must be selected from the Schedule tab.
 This bar is commonly referred to as the "FCUI" or Field Control User Interface (which came from the former version, which was a piece of hardware on the scoring table).
 Details on each button are as follows:

-- Prestart - used to prep the field for the upcoming match.
-Prestart configures the field hardware for the six teams assigned in the Player Stations in the upper part of this screen.
+Prestart - used to prep the field for the upcoming match.
+Prestart configures the field hardware for the upcoming match.

 - Prestart can be cancelled if necessary while it's running

 - Show Match Preview - displays the Match Preview screen with team names and current ranking data for teams in the upcoming match

 - Set Audience Display - this button updates the Audience screen with the teams for the match